Protests against Executive Order 13769: Protests

 The first protest started at New York City's John F. Kennedy International Airport.
-Protests quickly started at other airports nationwide, including Chicago's O'Hare International Airport, Los Angeles International Airport (LAX), San Francisco International Airport, Seattle's SeaTac Airport, and in airports in Indianapolis, Boston, Denver, Albuquerque, Hartford, Newark, Albany, New York, and San Diego.
+Protests quickly started at other airports nationwide, including Chicago's O'Hare International Airport, Los Angeles International Airport (LAX), San Francisco International Airport, Baltimore/Washington International Airport Seattle's SeaTac Airport, and in airports in Indianapolis, Boston, Denver, Albuquerque, Hartford, Newark, Albany, New York, and San Diego.
 Also planned were Atlanta, Houston, Las Vegas, Orlando, Greenville and Philadelphia.

 Protesters were mobilized mainly through the use of social media.

 Protests and walkouts continued in February.
 On February 2, thousands of Comcast employees in Portland, Washington, D.C., Philadelphia and Sunnyvale walked off the job in protest of the executive order.

 A later series of protests occurred in Europe and Asia on February 4.

 New York City

 The protest started January 28, with a small group of around thirty people sometime near 11 a.m.
 EST. Protesters gathered in front of Terminal 4, where international arrivals take place.
 As advocacy groups, such as the New York Immigration Coalition, called out to protesters on social media, the crowd grew.
 The protesters were gathered to denounce Trump's executive order and to show support for refugees and immigrants.
 The demonstration grew large enough by sunset that it spread into the parking deck near the terminal.
 Demonstrators brought signs, chanted slogans and called the action a "Muslim ban".
 The protesters marched from terminal to terminal.
 Throughout the day, state representatives, Nydia Velázquez and Jerry Nadler were present to help constituents affected by the ban.

 A companion protest sprang up on Staten Island in the evening, taking place in Port Richmond.
 Another protest took place at Battery Park on Sunday.
 Chelsea Clinton was one of the protesters at that location.
 There were several thousand protesters at Battery Park.
 Protests continued at the JFK airport on Sunday as well.

 Other groups involved in the protest included Make the Road New York, Jews for Racial and Economic Justice (JFREJ), Black Latino Asian Caucus members.
 The Hebrew Immigrant Aid Society (HIAS) was also involved in the protests, having expressed anger that the executive order, which would have harmed the prospects of Muslim refugees, was signed on International Holocaust Remembrance Day, and groups of Jews broke Sabbath to join the protests.
 From 6 to 7 p.m., taxi drivers of the New York Taxi Workers Alliance (NYTWA) stopped picking up passengers at the JFK airport in protest of those detained.
 The taxi boycott resulted in increase Uber pricing as a result of its dynamic pricing model.
 In the evening, the police were turning away anyone without airplane tickets from using the AirTrain.
 After 8 p.m., Governor Andrew Cuomo asked that people be allowed to board the Air Train once again.